 Voice control features such as Amazon Alexa and Google Assistant are some of the biggest TV trends at the moment.
 These features allow consumers to use their voice to search online, play music and control the speakers without touching the remote.
-This feature is very convenient, especially if you lose the remote control often.
+This feature is very convenient, especially if you’re the type to lose the remote control often.
 While it is a very nice feature to have, it is only necessary if your budget allows it.

 TV buying guide step 4: Consider all your deal breakers

-What you use your TV for will determine your deal breakers.
+What you plan to use your TV for will determine your deal breakers.
 If you like browsing and streaming movies, it is better to get a Smart TV.
-If you play games often, you have to look for a television that has low input lag.
+If you play games often, look for a television that has low input lag.
 If you prefer to watch movies on your TV, anything with a low contrast ratio is a deal-breaker.
 Sports fans, on the other hand, have to remove any television that has a low refresh rate from their shortlist.